kristopolous/reddit-comment-miner/README.md

     ...
     $

-Now what you'll have, in the `data/` directory, are morsels like these:
+Now we descend into the `data/` directory and see the tasty morsels left behind:

     kristopolous-10.html
     kristopolous-11.html